 February 13, 2019 Meeting

-The Commission met in Washington, DC on Wednesday, February 13, 2019.
-A public forum was held from 3 pm to 5 pm at the National Museum of African American History and Culture.
+The Commission met on Wednesday, February 13, 2019, at the National Museum of African American History History and Culture, 15th Street and Constitution Avenue, Washington, DC.

 November 28, 2018 Meeting